-Detroit police chief: Cops acted properly during forceful arrest
+Detroit chief: Cops acted properly in forceful arrest

 Detroit — Detroit’s police chief says it appears officers acted properly when they forcefully arrested a man following a traffic stop.